Thirty-Minute Friend

 Women Will Be Women

-I am a woman, I am not really sure what to say.
+I am a woman.
 I have had ups and downs in my life, I have been asked to sacrifice.
 Sometimes I do it willing, sometimes forcefully.

 I have not been allowed to wear clothes of my choice, I have been asked to dress appropriately for my safety, I obliged.
 Well, yes I am not physically strong, I cannot fight a gang of morons.
 So, I covered up and walked with my head down because who wants to be an object of illicit desire.